-Senate Bill 163 proposes amendments to the statutes governing child support and maintenance orders, specifically focusing on the notification requirements for changes in income, employer, and address.
-The bill expands the current obligations, which previously applied only to payers of child support or maintenance, to include payees as well.
-It clarifies that the definition of income for notification purposes will be determined by the Department of Children and Families (DCF) and specifies that neither party is required to disclose income not classified as gross income by DCF.
-Additionally, the bill stipulates that payees are not obligated to inform payers of changes in employer or income if the payer is not a shared-placement parent.
+Senate Bill 163 proposes amendments to the statutes governing child support and maintenance orders in Wisconsin, specifically focusing on the notification requirements for changes in income, employer, and address.
+The bill extends the existing notification obligations, which previously applied only to payers of child support or maintenance, to include payees as well.
+It clarifies that the definition of income for notification purposes will be determined by the Department of Children and Families (DCF) and specifies that neither party is required to disclose income not classified as gross income under DCF rules.
+Additionally, the bill removes references to family support, which was eliminated by a previous act, and introduces provisions for redacting personally identifying information from income change notices.

 Statutes affected: Bill Text: 767.58(2), 767.58, 767.59(3), 767.59